Septober 2022 Sesshin, Day 3: Zen Master Bassui from The Three Pillars of Zen

 What is hearing these words right now?

 In spite of every effort, he couldn't rid himself of this perplexity.
-Nominally bustle he was a family that was a samurai having been born into a samurai family.
-I guess that made you a samurai. his biographer didn't reveal whether he actually pursued the duties of a samurai.
-But it seems safe to conclude the basilica's continuous search for Zen masters would have given him little opportunity and presumably as little taste for the life of a samurai.
+Nominally, Bassui was a samurai having been born into a samurai family.
+I guess that made you a samurai.
+His biographer didn't reveal whether he actually pursued the duties of a samurai.
+But it seems safe to conclude the Bassui's continuous search for Zen masters would have given him little opportunity and presumably as little taste for the life of a samurai.
 He had his head shaved at the age of 29. became a monk.
-But he didn't have a use for the ceremonial rites of a monk or a priest, believing that a monk should live a simple life dedicated to attaining the highest truth, so as to lead others deliberation and not engage in ceremony and luxurious living.
-Not to mention political intrigue.
-That which was something the monkhood of his day was was prone to do getting involved in politics.
+But he didn't have a use for the ceremonial rites of a monk or a priest, believing that a monk should live a simple life dedicated to attaining the highest truth, so as to lead others to liberation and not engage in ceremony and luxurious living, not to mention political intrigue.
+That was something the monkhood of his day was was prone to do, getting involved in politics.

-And his many pilgrimages he stubbornly refused to remain even overnight in a temple, but insisted on staying in some isolated hut, high up on a hill or mountain, where he would sit hour after hour doing zozen away from the distractions of the temple.
-To stay awake, he would often climb a tree, perch among the branches, and deeply work on his koan is natural koan, who is the master far into the night oblivious to wind and rain?
+On his many pilgrimages he stubbornly refused to remain even overnight in a temple, but insisted on staying in some isolated hut, high up on a hill or mountain, where he would sit hour after hour doing zozen away from the distractions of the temple.
+To stay awake, he would often climb a tree, perch among the branches, and deeply work on his koan, his natural koan "Who is the master?" far into the night, oblivious to wind and rain.
 Think about that.
 Just picture that climbing a tree and even sometimes in wind, rain, hanging in there questioning, questioning.

 Obviously, someone with an extraordinary need to go beyond that initial awakening.
 Have a deeper experience.
-Need to resolve this question?
-Really?
+Need to resolve this question, really.
 He wouldn't have had the thought of enlightenment in his mind.
 There's no room for it.
-So, consumed was the by the, by the questioning who is the master?
+So, consumed was he by the questioning, who is the master?
 Who am I?
-What is this
+What is this?

-none that in the morning with almost no sleep or food, he would go to the temple or monastery for dog son with a master
+In the morning with almost no sleep or food, he would go to the temple or monastery for dokusan with a master.

-in the course of his spiritual journeys bacillary eventually met the master who would help him bring his minds minds I completely open it was coho Zen G. Zen G is as honorific title meaning a great master coho the other masters from whom by sui had been training at all been sank, had all sanctioned his enlightenment.
-But coho didn't didn't give him a stamp of approval he sensed by Suez, keen, sensitive mind and the strength and purity of his yearning for truth.
-But he did, coho did invite him to remain
+In the course of his spiritual journeys Bassui eventually met the master who would help him bring his mind's eye completely open.
+It was Koho Zenji.
+Zenji is as honorific title meaning great master Koho.
+The other masters from whom Bassui had been training had all sanctioned his enlightenment.
+But Koho didn't give him a stamp of approval.
+He sensed Bassui's keen, sensitive mind and the strength and purity of his yearning for truth.
+But Koho did invite him to remain.

-still go by Sue declined to stay in the temple, and took a solitary hunt in the nearby hills.
-And for the next month, came every day to see call.
-One day cohoe sensing the readiness and bustle his mind asked him, tell me what is Josh's Mu
+Still though Bassui declined to stay in the temple and took a solitary hunt in the nearby hills.
+And for the next month, came every day to see Koho.
+One day Koho sensing the readiness of Bassui's mind asked him, tell me what is Joshu's Mu?

-so he started to reply, mountains and rivers, grass and trees are equally Mu, coho stopped him with don't use your mind.
-All at once, by sui felt as though he had, quote, lost his life route, like a barrel whose bottom had been smashed open.
-Sweat poured from every every pore of his body.
-And when he left koans room he was in such a daze that he bumped his head several times along the walls, trying to find the outer gate of the temple.
+Bassui started to reply, mountains and rivers, grass and trees are equally Mu.
+Koho stopped him with don't use your mind.
+All at once, Bassui felt as though he had "lost his life root, like a barrel whose bottom had been smashed open".
+Sweat poured from every pore of his body.
+And when he left Koho's room he was in such a daze that he bumped his head several times along the walls, trying to find the outer gate of the temple.
 When he got to his hut in the hills, he wept for hours.
-The tears overflowed, quote, pouring down his face like rain.
+The tears overflowed "pouring down his face like rain".

-The following evening by sweet came to telco what had happened hardly had he opened his mouth when coho who had ever despaired, who had despaired of ever finding a true successor among his monks declared my dharma will not vanish, all may not be happy, my dharma will not disappear.
-Well, he also co who also would have known that the How can a Dharma disappear?
-This is the Dharma this
+The following evening Bassui came to tell Koho what had happened.
+Hardly had he opened his mouth when Koho who had ever despaired, who had despaired of ever finding a true successor among his monks declared my dharma will not vanish, all may not be happy, my dharma will not disappear.
+Well, Koho also would have known that how can a Dharma disappear?
+This is the Dharma.
+This.

-so coho gave him Dharma transmission, gave him the name bacilli that said, Guess where he got his name means high above average.
-So we stayed with him for another couple months, receiving His guidance.
+So Koho gave him Dharma transmission, gave him the name Bassui.
+That's I guess where he got his name.
+It means high above average.
+Bassui stayed with him for another couple months, receiving his guidance.
 But he wished to mature his realization through Dharma combat with other masters.
-So he left coho and continued to live in isolated life and forests, hills and mountains, not far from the temples of famous masters.
-When he wasn't engaging them in Dharma combat, he would carry on his Zen for hours at a time.
-Again, the the the extraordinary faith, you have to say it is faith, after such a profound realization, to want need to win won't need to go on doing Zen for hours at a time
+So he left Koho and continued to live an isolated life in forests, hills and mountains, not far from the temples of famous masters.
+When he wasn't engaging them in Dharma combat, he would carry on his zazen for hours at a time.
+Again, the extraordinary faith!
+You have to say it is faith, after such a profound realization, to want - need, to want - need to go on doing zazen for hours at a time.

-the clearer the realization, the more more intolerable it is to to be complacent to stop short of even deeper realization.
+The clearer the realization, the more intolerable it is to be complacent, to stop short of even deeper realization.

-Wherever he stayed whatever, hot outside of temple he stayed.
-The monks would discover his whereabouts and seek out his guidance.
+Wherever he stayed, whatever hut outside of temple he stayed, the monks would discover his whereabouts and seek out his guidance.
 But he still felt himself deficient in the spiritual strength necessary to lead others to liberation.
-So he resisted their efforts to make Him their teacher.
-When they're in treaties became too much, he would pick up his meager belongings and vanish in the night.
+So he resisted their efforts to make him their teacher.
+When their entreaties became too much, he would pick up his meager belongings and vanish in the night.

-But aside from the pressure from the monks, he deliberately curtail his stay in any one place, so as not to become attached to it.
-That's to me, the early Buddha's, the early Buddhist tradition of monks never staying being prohibited from staying in any one place two nights in a row to to avoid attachments.
-So now bacilli was 50 years old, he built himself a hot deep in a mountain.
-Word spread through the nearby village of the presence and in the mountain of a bodhisattva.
-And seekers begin again, literally to beat a path to his heart.
-But now his enlightenment and ripened and he felt himself capable of leading others to emancipation.
+But aside from the pressure from the monks, he deliberately curtailed his stay in any one place, so as not to become attached to it.
+That's to me, the early Buddhist, the early Buddhist tradition of monks never staying, being prohibited, from staying in any one place two nights in a row to avoid attachments.
+So now Bassui was 50 years old, he built himself a hut deep in a mountain.
+Word spread through the nearby village of the presence, and in the mountain, of a bodhisattva.
+And seekers begin again, literally to beat a path to his hut.
+But now his enlightenment had ripened and he felt himself capable of leading others to emancipation.
 And he no longer turned away these monks but willingly accepted all who came.
-Soon their numbers grew and the governor of the province offered to donate land for a monastery and for his followers to build it by so he agreed to become its Roshi.
+Soon their numbers grew and the governor of the province offered to donate land for a monastery and for his followers to build it.
+Bassui agreed to become its Roshi.

-The temple grew to more than 1000 monks and and not just monks and lay practitioners.
-By so he was a rigid disciplinarian.
-He he announced 33 rules for the behavior of the monks.
-And the first one, this is always this is quite remarkable, the very first one prohibited alcohol drinking alcohol in any form.
-In that too, he really distinguished himself from the tendencies among Japanese monks and even Roshi is of drinking.
-Just to be honest about this, when I put up at a temple in Japan, just I was just there for three or four days.
+The temple grew to more than 1000 monks and not just monks and lay practitioners.
+Bassui was a rigid disciplinarian.
+He announced 33 rules for the behavior of the monks.
+And the first one, this is always this is quite remarkable, the very first one prohibited alcohol, drinking alcohol in any form.
+In that too, he really distinguished himself from the tendencies among Japanese monks and even Roshis of drinking.
+Just to be honest about this, when I put up at a temple in Japan, I was just there for three or four days.
 Just wanted to check the place out.
-I realized a little late, I could day into it that I hadn't brought a gift for the Roshi.
-This is not either of these outstanding teachers, many of you have heard about, it wasn't Tangen-roshi wasn't how did a Shodo Roshi at so Genji.
+I realized a little late, like a day into it that I hadn't brought a gift for the Roshi.
+This is not either of these outstanding teachers, many of you have heard about, it wasn't Tangen-roshi, wasn't how did a Shodo Roshi at so Genji.
 And I went to the head monk, and I said, Oh, I forgot to bring a gift.
 And, and he said, Well, it's too late now.
 In a sour way.
-And I said, Well, okay, better late than never maybe.
+And I said, well, okay, better late than never maybe.
 And he said, Sure.
-And I said, Doc, can you suggest something?
+And I said, can you suggest something?
 And he said, Well, do you want to give him something he really wants?
 Sure.
-Give them a fifth of whiskey I said he said well give him a six pack of beer
+Give them a fifth of whiskey.
+I said ah-ah!
+He said well give him a six pack of beer

-I spent all my time there with the with the Hedmark is a very small monastery had had been once had glory days in the Middle Ages, but they were only Oh, they were like four or five monks there is a sorry, lot of monks
+I spent all my time there with the head monk.
+It is a very small monastery, had been once had glory days in the Middle Ages, but they were only oh, they were like four or five monks there.
+There is a sorry lot of monks.

-back to our text.
-Just before he passed away at the age of 60 Basu, he sat up in the lotus posture, and to those gathered around him said, Don't be misled.
-Look directly what is this he repeated this loudly and then calmly died.
+Back to our text.
+Just before he passed away at the age of 60 Bassui sat up in the lotus posture, and to those gathered around him said, Don't be misled.
+Look directly, what is this?
+He repeated this loudly and then calmly died.

-So by so he was one of these very fortunate, Zen practitioners who had a natural koan that bit into him to the bones.
-Few people these days have that few people ever had that.
-Some of the great masters, yes, but few of a few of the rest of us ever had that.
-So then we take a call on if we should want to retire koan, and we work with it until it bites us bytes deeply into us, which can take years.
-But they're all they all essentially lead the same place.
+So Bassui was one of these very fortunate Zen practitioners who had a natural koan that bit into him to the bones.
+Few people these days have that.
+Few people ever had that.
+Some of the great masters, yes, but few of the rest of us ever had that.
+So then we take a koan if we should want to.
+We take koan, and we work with it until it bites us, bites deeply into us, which can take years.
+But they're all essentially lead to the same place.
 What is Mu?
 What is this?
-Who am I in, in Japan, and China, and another one would be, what was my, what's my original face?
-So we just have to make some allowances here, with bacilli, using this term, who is the master?
-It's kind of weird to Western yours was very much a camera, a product of medieval culture and Japanese medieval culture, a master and servant.
+Who am I?
+In Japan and China, and another one would be, what was my Original Face?
+So we just have to make some allowances here with Bassui using this term, who is the master?
+It's kind of weird to Western ears.
+It was very much a product of medieval culture and Japanese medieval culture, a master and servant.
 We know what he's talking about when he suggests that question.
-So first is his Dharma talk here and the three pillars of Zen.
-If he would free yourself of the sufferings of samsara, by the way, I just learned yesterday in my teisho Prep, that birth and death is samsara.
-I mean that's a that's a samsara is a translation that is the Indian translation of birth and death or vice versa.
+So first is his Dharma talk here in "The Three Pillars of Zen".
+If you would free yourself of the sufferings of samsara...By the way, I just learned yesterday in my teisho prep, that birth and death is samsara.
+I mean samsara is a translation, that is the Indian translation of birth and death or vice versa.
 So many references in Zen text to birth and death, make it samsara, the wheel of life and death, suffering.
-You will free yourself of the sufferings of samsara, you must learn the direct way to become a Buddha, alright, become a Buddha means become enlightened.
+You will free yourself of the sufferings of samsara, you must learn the direct way to become a Buddha.
+Alright, become a Buddha means become enlightened.
 This way is no other than the realization of your own mind.
 Now, what is this mind?
-It is the true nature, this is mind or the capital and by the way, it is the true nature of all sentient beings, that which existed before our parents were born.
-And before our own birth, and which presently exists, unchangeable, and eternal.
-So it is called once face before one's parents were born.
-Once original face we could say that in mind, our true nature our essential nature, our central mind is intrinsic intrinsically pure.
-When we are born, it is not newly created, when we die, it does not perish.
+It is the true nature.
+This is mind in the capital M, by the way.
+It is the true nature of all sentient beings, that which existed before our parents were born and before our own birth, and which presently exists, unchangeable, and eternal.
+So it is called one's face before one's parents were born.
+One's original face we could say.
+This mind, our true nature, our essential nature, our essential mind is intrinsically pure.
+When we are born, it is not newly created; when we die, it does not perish.
 It has no distinction of male or female, nor has it any coloration of good or bad.
 It can't be compared with anything.
 So it is called Buddha nature.
 Yet countless thoughts issue from this self nature, as waves arise in the ocean, or as images are reflected in a mirror.

-We just come into Buddha nature as Yasutani points out elsewhere in this book, Buddha nature just means that everything has the nature to become Buddha, become enlightened.
-We are all endowed with this potential, this nature to awaken to this, our, our our original enlightenment.
+Let me just comment on Buddha nature as Yasutani points out elsewhere in this book.
+Buddha nature just means that everything has the nature to become Buddha, become enlightened.
+We are all endowed with this potential, this nature to awaken to this, our original enlightenment.
 Buddha nature is really no nature, no fixed nature.
-As Hakuin says are our true self is no self.
-That's what that's what gives us our freedom to change.
-We're not stuck with a self we can become free
+As Hakuin says, our true self is no self.
+That's what gives us our freedom to change.
+We're not stuck with a self.
+We can become free.

-he goes on to realize your own mind you must first of all, look into the source from which thoughts flow.
-This is not something that I've heard in contemporary times doing but let's just give him his say here, sleeping and working, standing and sitting, profoundly ask yourself, what is my own mind with an intense yearning to resolve this question?
+He goes on, to realize your own mind you must first of all, look into the source from which thoughts flow.
+This is not something that I've heard in contemporary times doing but let's just give him his say here.
+Sleeping and working, standing and sitting, profoundly ask yourself, what is my own mind with an intense yearning to resolve this question?
 Or what is Mu?
 What is this?
 What am I?
 Who am I?
-It's all insane.
+It's all the same.
 This is called training, or practice, or desire for truth or thirst for realization.
-What is termed as Zen is no more than looking into one's own mind.
-Of course, Cezanne is much more than sitting.
-Even though Zaha means sitting, sitting Zen.
-But more broadly, anytime we are not dwelling in our thoughts, and especially if we're questioning it is better to search your own mind devotedly, than to read and recite innumerable sutras and Dharani every day for countless years.
+What is termed as zazen is no more than looking into one's own mind.
+Of course, zazen is much more than sitting, even though Zaha means sitting, sitting Zen.
+But more broadly, anytime we are not dwelling in our thoughts, and especially if we're questioning.
+It is better to search your own mind devotedly, than to read and recite innumerable sutras and Dharani every day for countless years.
 So that was a very common practice.
-I don't know how common but that was a common enough practice in basileus time and not not sitting, but reciting sutras, Derani chanting. such endeavors, he says, which are but formalities produce some merit, but this merit expires.
+I don't know how common but that was a common enough practice in Bassui's time and not sitting, but reciting sutras, Derani chanting.
+Such endeavors, he says, which are but formalities produce some merit, but this merit expires.
 And again, you must experience the suffering of the three evil paths.
 These are the three lowest of the six realms of unenlightened existence, the realm starting from the bottom of the realm of hell, and then moving up the realm of hungry ghosts and thirsty spirits.
 And then the third lowest one is the realm of animals.

 Because

-searching one's own mind leads ultimately to enlightenment.
-This practice is a prerequisite to becoming a Buddha, becoming enlightened.
-No matter whether you have committed either the 10 evil deeds or violated the five precepts.
-If you turn back your mind and enlightened yourself, you are a Buddha instantly.
-But dude, do not commit transgressions and accept, act, expect to be saved by enlightenment, from the effects of your own actions.
+searching one's own mind leads ultimately to enlightenment, this practice is a prerequisite to becoming a Buddha, becoming enlightened.
+No matter whether you have committed either the 10 evil deeds or violated the five precepts, if you turn back your mind and enlightened yourself, you are a Buddha instantly.
+But do not commit transgressions and expect to be saved by enlightenment from the effects of your own actions.
 Neither enlightenment nor a Buddha, nor a patriarch can save a person who deluding himself goes down evil ways.

 Imagine a child sleeping next to its parents, and dreaming is being beaten or is painfully sick.
 The parents can't help the child no matter how much it suffers, for no one can enter the dreaming mind of another.
 If the child could awaken itself, it could be freed of this suffering automatically.
 In the same way, one who realizes that her own mind is Buddha frees herself instantly from the sufferings arising from ignorance of the law of ceaseless change of birth and death.
 If a Buddha could prevent it, would he allow even one sentient being to fall into hell?
 Without Self Realization, one cannot understand such things as these.